waynodiablo/Oystercard/further_javascript/angularjs.md

 There's a couple of things to clean up:

+* Although our tests pass, the website doesn't work.
+Why might that be?
+* We left some duplications in the test, with HttpBackend - how can we refactor that?
 * Notice how when you clear the text box you're still trying to search.
 * Add a label to let the user know what they have just searched for.
 * Do you have a bug where some of the avatars are blown up really huge?